tiktok/rush-plugins/rush-plugins/rush-link-project-plugin/README.md

-# rush-dep-graph-plugin
+# rush-link-project-plugin

-A Rush plugin that displays the dependency graph.
+A plugin to create a symbolic link for a package.

 # Prerequisite